Myn Donos (human male from Corellia)

 The older man gave him a long contemplative glance, one that Donos missed completely.
 Then he put a hand on the teenager's shoulder and waited for Myn to meet his eyes.
 "It's no crime to loosen up now and then, Myn.
 You shouldn't be this serious and matter-of-fact all the time."

 Donos shivered as the flashback ended and he returned to here and now.
-He hadn't realised how long he'd locked himself up in that straightjacket of regulations and decorum.
+He hadn't realized how long he'd locked himself up in that straitjacket of regulations and decorum.
 He'd been a boy for Sith's sake.
 What had he been thinking?

 "You reading me, Donos?"
 Kard's voice was dripping with sarcasm.
 Obviously he'd been talking to him for a while.